Asian Games: Nagoya reconsidering bid to co-host 2026 with Aichi Pref.

 Nagoya Mayor Takashi Kawamura said Monday the central Japanese city is reconsidering its plan to join the Aichi prefectural government in a bid to host the 2026 Asian Games.

-"The prefecture has not shown us what the necessary expenses are so we cannot give an explanation to our residents and the city assembly," Kawamura told a press conference.
-"We want to go back to the drawing board in terms of the co-hosting plan."

-Nagoya, the prefectural capital of Aichi, had earlier announced it will seek to host Asia's largest multisport event together with the prefectural government.
+Nagoya, the prefectural capital of Aichi, had announced in May that it will seek to host Asia's largest multisport event together with the prefectural government.

-Kawamura said the city government has informed the Japanese Olympic Committee that it intends to withdraw its candidacy, but noted that he would "respond sincerely" if the prefectural government approaches it again.

 According to Kawamura, the city had estimated the total costs of hosting the Asian Summer Games, including preparing the venues and the athletes' village, to come to 85 billion yen (about $820 million) and asked Aichi Prefecture to indicate the burden ratio.